 - The project should meet a need in the community.
 The project can be someone else's idea, but it must be planned, organized, and implemented by you.

 - You must plan your project carefully, identifying those whom you will help, those who will help you, and those who will work with you to complete the project.

 - A Silver Award should be completed as an individual, or in a small group of two to four people total.
-If you work in a small group, each of you must be responsible for doing one specific piece of the project, and each must spend the full number of required hours on your portion of the project.
+If you work in a small group, each of you must be responsible for one specific piece of the project, and each must spend the full number of required hours on your portion of the project.

-- Projects must adhere to all GSUSA and GSCNC standards.
+- Projects must adhere to all Girl Scouts of the USA and Council standards.
 You should consult Volunteer Essentials and the Safety Activity Checkpoints.
 Please remember to pay particular attention to the sections on permission slips, food allergies, and having a first aider present at your event.

 - You may begin working on the prerequisites as soon as you bridge to or register as a Girl Scout Cadette.

-- The Silver Award project can be approved by the troop advisor.
-It does not need council approval.
+- The Silver Award Take Action Project is approved by the troop advisor using this tool.
+It does not need Council approval.
 However, if a troop advisor has questions about whether a project is appropriate or should be approved, she/he may contact the Teen Program Specialist at email@example.com

 - Complete the Silver Award Report Form after you finish the project (PDF).
 You must use the current form.
 You must complete the Silver Award Take Action Project by September 30 of the year you complete 8th grade and enter 9th grade.

 Click here for the Court of Awards, where you can see the names of girls who have earned the Silver Award.